The Novy Port project

 The viable production of high-quality, low-sulphur oil in Yamal has been achieved through the use of cutting-edge technologies, including the construction of horizontal and multilateral wells, and the use of multistage fracking.

-Now running to 2150, this represents the longest license term in Gazprom Neft’s asset portfolio.
+Gazpromneft-Yamal’s subsoil usage rights to the Novoportovskoye field were extended to 2150 in 2016, making this the longest license term in Gazprom Neft’s asset portfolio.

-The challenge of shipping oil from the field was resolved by Gazprom Neft specialists, together with academics from the Krylov State Research Centre , who came up with a route for the year-round transportation of crude by tankers, supported by nuclear icebreakers.
+The challenge of shipping oil from the field was resolved by Gazprom Neft specialists, together with academics from the Krylov State Research Centre, who developed a route for the year-round transportation of crude by tankers, supported by nuclear icebreakers.

 The feasibility of this project was confirmed by the company in 2011, following an experimental passage by a nuclear icebreaker through the shallow-water ice of the Gulf of Ob, from the port of Sabetta (north—east of the Yamal Peninsula) to Cape Kammeny.